semerdzhiev/sdp-samples/README.md

-﻿Data structures and algorithms in C++ examples
+﻿Data structures and algorithms in C++
 ===================================

 The repository contains implementations of different data structures and algorithms in C/C++.
 They are intended to be used as educational examples.

 The examples are grouped in directories, by topic, as follows:

 ## Contents

+### Array Waling
+A simple demonstration of the effects of locality on performance.

 ### DynamicArray (динамичен масив)
 1. **Simple** - A simple, C-style implementation